Rental Verification Letter: How to Write (with Examples)

 • Statement of Character: The letter ideally has to give a roundup of the character of the tenant.
 This is a statement that basically summarizes the conduct of the tenant in one or two lines.

-Rental Verification Letter Format
+Rental Verification Letter Template

 Date